frhack/linearAD/README.md

 ## Automatic Differentiation library

 - forward mode: the classic foward mode AD
-- linearized reverse mode: reverse mode AD, with non linear foward pass and linear backward pass.
-Here the backward pass is a chain of linear closure (aka propagate pass)
+- linearized reverse mode: reverse mode AD, with a non linear foward pass and a linear backward pass.
+Here the backward pass is a chain of linear closure aka *propagate pass*
-- linearized forward mode: two step like reverse mode, forward pass, a non linear computationi, and propagate pass, a chain of linear closures
+- linearized forward mode: two step like reverse mode, forward pass, a non linear computation, and *propagate pass*, a chain of linear closures

 Example usage: